ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 allows you to use the limited traces below, and still ignore `NOTRACE` covered calls.

 If you want to jump to where the user output was created and then see where you are, search for "message:".

+There are fake system variables you can execute in output code to turn on and off debugging also.
+These are %trace_on  and %trace_off.
+They are simpler to remember how to do than invoking ^eval to invoke debug commands.
+And these disallow behavior if server authorization doesnt exist.
+These variables do not actually show up in output.

 ### `:trace ^myfunction`
 this enables tracing for the function.
 Call it again to restore to normal.